-There are no studies on the effects of diclofenac potassium tablets during labor or delivery.
-In animal studies, NSAIDS, including diclofenac, inhibit prostaglandin synthesis, cause delayed parturition, and increase the incidence of stillbirth.
+There are no studies on the effects of Cataflam during labor or delivery.
+In animal studies, NSAIDs, including diclofenac, inhibit prostaglandin synthesis, cause delayed parturition, and increase the incidence of stillbirth.

 Nursing MothersRisk Summary

-Based on available data, diclofenac potassium tablets may be present in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for diclofenac and any potential adverse effects on the breastfed infant from the diclofenac or from the underlying maternal condition.Data
+Based on available data, diclofenac may be present in human milk.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Cataflam and any potential adverse effects on the breastfed infant from the Cataflam or from the underlying maternal condition.Data